What is Six Sigma project management?

 Now that you have mastered the Six Sigma basics, it’s time to show you how to determine the Sigma level of your process — with the help of an example.

-What is an example of Six Sigma in project management?
+An example of Six Sigma in project management

 Suppose you run an online clothing shop and want to determine your current Sigma level.

-The number of orders can be your sample size (580)
+In that case, the number of orders is your sample size (580)

-The number of complaints is actually the number of defects (11)
+The number of complaints is the number of defects (11)

 Calculating your Sigma level